Videndum is a small company with a global footprint and is committed to working responsibly.

 Our ESG strategy

-Our ESG strategy is tailored to address our key areas of impact and those of our industry, as well as meeting the priorities of our stakeholders.
-It is also designed to positively contribute to the success of the Company, to reduce the impact of the business on the environment, to continue to prioritise the health and safety of our employees and to improve the diversity and inclusivity of our workplaces.
+Our ESG strategy includes clear objectives and targets, prioritising actions that can deliver the greatest impact.
+It is also designed to contribute positively to the success of the Group, to reduce the impact of the business on the environment, to continue to prioritise the health and safety of employees, and to improve the diversity and inclusivity of Videndum’s workplaces.

 line